 Implementing network part for multiplayer turn-based game may be much trickier than it looks at first glance (on UE4).

 First of all, the main goal is to guarantee the same state of the game will be present at the beginning of each turn on each client.
 It means all the crucial actors (which directly influence and/or represents the gameplay) must be “fully” synchronized across all the clients (and the server ofc).
-“Fully” here means that all properties and RPCs have finished replication till the moment player can start planning hist turn.
+“Fully” here means that all properties and RPCs have finished replication till the moment player can start planning its turn.

 To achieve this I see two ways: